 Any time you're feeding babies and kids, it can feel like a lot of food is wasted.
-(You can learn more about the problem of food waste in this post.)
 Kids are notorious for eating one bite and leaving an almost-full plate.
 And with babies, especially with baby led weaning, a lot of food ends up on the floor (and on the walls, in the high chair, in baby's hair, on your clothes... the list goes on).
 But it's all part of the process as baby learns to use those fingers and develops self-feeding skills.

 Tips For Reducing Food Waste With Baby Led Weaning

 Babies have tiny tummies.
 So especially in the beginning when not much food actually goes into baby's mouth, offer a very small portion.
-Just 2 noodles and one soft cooked carrot, for example, may be enough for a 6 month old.
+Just 2 noodles and one soft cooked carrot, for example, may be enough for a 6 month old who is still taking in a lot of breast milk or formula.
 You can always put more food on the tray if baby is acting interested and hungry.

 When it's safe and practical, you can serve uneaten food again.
 An untouched strawberry, shredded chicken or some uneaten scrambled eggs that haven't been mixed into other foods can all be place in the refrigerator and served again.
 I always like to save fruits and vegetables to serve again at the next meal.
 I love these tiny OXO Tot glass storage containers for saving baby-sized portions of leftover food.